vertica/VerticaPy/docs/source/user_guide_data_preparation_normalization.rst

 - **Robust Z-Score:** We reduce and center the feature values using the median and the median absolute deviation.
 This normalization is robust to outliers.
 - **Min-Max:**  We reduce the feature values by using a bijection to ``[0,1]``.
 The max will reach 1 and the min will reach 0.
 This normalization is robust to outliers.

-To demonstrate data normalization in VerticaPy, we will use the well-known 'Titanic' dataset.
+To demonstrate data normalization in VerticaPy, we will use the well-known ``titanic`` dataset.

 .. code-block:: python